 Articles from the Reno Evening Gazette, 1891

 The City of the Dead – (Reno Evening Gazette, February 21, 1891)

-In the first settlement of Panamint, which is situated in Inyo County, California, on the western side of the summit overlooking Death Valley, its population contained some of the worst desperadoes on the coast, outside of the penitentiaries.
-There were many lawless scenes enacted, and several deaths by violence, which were dismissed from the mind as soon as the victims were buried.
-The burial plot was in a little gulch above the town, which was called Sour Dough Canyon, and when a man was laid to rest, the fact was referred to by the sports in flippant manner and the words, “Oh, he’s planted in Sour Dough.”
-In the early settlement, no wagons were used in the camp, because the canyons and hillsides were so steep that wheels were useless, and all transportation was done on the backs of mules and burros.
+In the first settlement of Panamint, situated in Inyo County, California, on the western side of the summit overlooking Death Valley, its population contained some of the worst desperadoes on the coast, outside of the penitentiaries.
+There were many lawless scenes enacted and several deaths by violence, which were dismissed from the mind as soon as the victims were buried.
+The burial plot was in a little gulch above the town, which was called Sour Dough Canyon, and when a man was laid to rest, the fact was referred to by the sports in a flippant manner and the words, “Oh, he’s planted in Sour Dough.”
+In the early settlement, no wagons were used in the camp because the canyons and hillsides were so steep that wheels were useless, and all transportation was done on the backs of mules and burros.

-There was one exception, and that was a little wagon used by the butcher in moving meats from the slaughter house to the market.
+There was one exception, and that was a little wagon used by the butcher in moving meats from the slaughterhouse to the market.
 It was hauled by two sure-footed little brown mules.
 This outfit was pressed into service whenever needed for a hearse, and the little mules would lop their ears in solemn gravity as they plodded along with the silent mourners on their way up Sour Dough.

-At the first Fourth of July celebration the same outfit was used for the Car of State, and the little mules held their ears high in patriotic defiance of the blare of a bass tuba and a drum that composed the band on the occasion.
-The canyon was narrow, and to turn the Car of State it had to be lifted up and carried around by the procession that followed on foot.
+At the first Fourth of July celebration, the same outfit was used for the Car of State, and the little mules held their ears high in patriotic defiance of the blare of a bass tuba and a drum that composed the band on the occasion.
+The canyon was narrow, and to turn the Car of State, it had to be lifted and carried around by the procession that followed on foot.
 The Car of State carried, beside the driver, the Goddess of Liberty and three children, which was all the little folks there were in camp, and as an illustration of the creative imagination of the editor of the Panamint News, his description of the car was: “The Car of State was gotten up by Grand Marshal Paris and Mr. Stebbins, and reflected much credit on these gentlemen for its gorgeous beauty.
 It was brought into the procession at an early hour, filled with young ladies and children of Panamint.”
 And, he added further, that he “was sorry he could not obtain for publication the names of all the children.”
 The celebration was strictly non-partisan, and it was probably as patriotic as any celebration that ever kept perfectly sober.

 The day closed with a fine exhibition of fireworks under the management of Dave Nagle.
 Not long after this event, Senator Stewart and Trenor W. Park, the Vermont capitalist, visited the camp to inspect their mining properties, and on the morning of their departure, just as they were preparing to step into the stage, one of their employees named McKinney had a few words with a man named Jim Bruce, and in less time then it takes to tell it.
-They commenced firing, And emptied their revolvers into each other.
+They commenced firing and emptied their revolvers into each other.
 The Senator and his companions took hasty refuge behind a stone wall, as they were “not in it.”
 Both combatants were carried off on stretchers.
 McKinney was mortally wounded and died in a short time.
-Bruce recovered with a crippled arm, had an examination before the Justice and was discharged.
-And, to illustrate the manner in which the press was muzzled, is here given the introductory sentence used by the Panamint News in giving the account of what it termed “An Unfortunate Affair.”
+Bruce recovered with a crippled arm, had an examination before the Justice, and was discharged.
+And, to illustrate how the press was muzzled, is here given the introductory sentence used by the Panamint News in giving the account of what it termed “An Unfortunate Affair.”
 It said: “We are pained to record that during a slight misunderstanding that occurred at the express office previous to the departure of the stage yesterday, one of our esteemed fellow citizens was compelled to resort to violent measures to protect his person.
 His opponent will be buried tomorrow in the little cemetery in Sour Dough.”

 The Death Of Kit Carson, Jr. – (Reno Evening Gazette, April 3, 1891)